arcanericky/totp/README.md

 ## Credits

 This utility uses the [otp package by pquerna](https://github.com/pquerna/otp).
-Without this library, I probably woudn't have bothered creating this.
+Without this library, I probably wouldn't have bothered creating this.